What We’re Watching

 ENVIRONMENT | |||

-1 | EPA released drinking water standards for municipal water systems and organizations that provide their own drinking water, April 2024. | Final PFAS National Primary Drinking Water Regulation | – 5-year implementation period (2029) |
+1 | EPA released drinking water standards for municipal water systems and organizations that provide their own drinking water, April 2024. | Final PFAS National Primary Drinking Water Regulation | On hold pending litigation Currently calls for 5-year implementation period (2029) |

-2 | EPA final rule restrictions on the use of certain HFCs, establishes a process for submitting technology transitions petitions, and establishes recordkeeping and reporting requirements. | EPA-HQ-OAR-2021-0643-0026 | – Final rule issued Oct.
-5, 2023 – Compliance dates vary depending on the subsector ranging from Jan.
+2 | EPA final rule restrictions on the use of certain HFCs, establishes a process for submitting technology transitions petitions, and establishes recordkeeping and reporting requirements. | EPA-HQ-OAR-2021-0643-0026 | Final rule Oct.
+5, 2023 Compliance dates vary from Jan.
 1, 2025, to Jan.
 1, 2028. |

-3 | EPA finalizes reporting and recordkeeping requirements for PFAS.
+5 | EPA finalizes reporting and recordkeeping requirements for PFAS.
 The agency also modified the definition of PFAS.
-Anyone who has manufactured (including imported) a PFAS for a commercial purpose in any year since January 1, 2011, is covered by this rule. | EPA-HQ-OPPT-2020-0549 | – Final rule issued Oct.
-11, 2023 – Beginning of compliance submission period delayed to July 11, 2025. |
+Any company that manufactured (including imported) a PFAS for a commercial purpose in any year since January 1, 2011, must report. | EPA-HQ-OPPT-2020-0549 | Final rule issued Oct.
+11, 2023 Beginning of compliance submission period delayed to July 11, 2025. |

-4 | EPA issues pre-publication final rule for the management of certain HFCs and their substitutes | EPA-HQ-OAR-2022-0606 | – Pre-publication final rule |
+6 | EPA issues pre-publication final rule for the management of certain HFCs and their substitutes | EPA-HQ-OAR-2022-0606 | Pre-publication final rule |

-5 | EPA proposes ban on all TCE use | EPA-OPPT-2020-0642-8026 | – Comment period closed Dec.
+7 | EPA proposes ban on all TCE use | EPA-OPPT-2020-0642-8026 | Comment period closed Dec.
 15, 2023 |

-6 | EPA lists final SNAP 26 approved refrigerants | Final rule | – Effective July 15 – Fact sheet |
+8 | EPA lists final SNAP 26 approved refrigerants | Final rule | Effective July 15 Fact sheet |

 REGULATIONS | |||

-1 | DOC proposes rule to revise trade remedy procedures | 230424–0112 | – Comment period closed July.
-10, 2023 |
+1 | DOC proposes rule to revise trade remedy procedures | 230424–0112 | Comment period closed July 10, 2023 |

-3 | FTC issued final rule effectively banning non-compete agreements | 2023-00414 | – The U.S. District Court for the Northern District of Texas issued a final judgment that blocked the Federal Trade Commission’s (FTC) non-compete rule from taking effect. |
+3 | FTC issued final rule effectively banning non-compete agreements | 2023-00414 | The U.S. District Court for the Northern District of Texas issued a final judgment that blocked the Federal Trade Commission’s (FTC) non-compete rule from taking effect. |

-4 | OMB proposes changes to regulatory decision-making and engagement process | OMB-2022-0011 | – NAFEM comments – Comments closed June 2023.
-Awaiting response |
+4 | OMB proposes changes to regulatory decision-making and engagement process | OMB-2022-0011 | NAFEM comments Comments closed June 2023. |

-5 | SEC Climate Change Disclosure Rule | 3235-AN22 | – Final rule published March 28 – SEC stayed rule pending judicial review April 4 |
+5 | SEC Climate Change Disclosure Rule | 3235-AN22 | Final rule published March 28 SEC stayed rule pending judicial review April 4 |

-6 | The Regulatory Early Notice and Engagement Act would require federal agencies to provide information on their websites and to Congress one week after initiating new rulemaking activities. | HR 8204 | – Introduced May 2024 and referred to Cmte. on Sm.
+6 | The Regulatory Early Notice and Engagement Act would require federal agencies to provide information on their websites and to Congress one week after initiating new rulemaking activities. | HR 8204 | Introduced May 2024 and referred to Cmte. on Sm.
 Business |

-7 | OSHA’s proposed Heat Injury and Illness Prevention in Outdoor and Indoor Work Settings | OSHA-2021-0009 | – Comments due Dec.
-30 |
+7 | OSHA’s proposed Heat Injury and Illness Prevention in Outdoor and Indoor Work Settings | OSHA-2021-0009 | Comments due Jan.
+14, 2025 |

-TAXES, TARIFFS, TRADE | |||
+TAXES, TARIFFS & TRADE | |||

-3 | NAFEM joined hundreds of associations urging repeal of the Corporate Transparency Act that would require small business to report beneficial ownership to the Treasury Dept. | HR 8147 and S 4297 | – Letter of support – NAFEM Action Center |
+2 | NAFEM joined hundreds of associations urging repeal of the Corporate Transparency Act that would require small business to report beneficial ownership to the Treasury Dept. | Letter of support NAFEM Action Center Halted by Federal Court injunction 12.3 Negotiated legislation aiming for a 1-year delay | |

-4 | Death Tax Repeal Act would help family-owned companies currently faced with significant tax burdens following the death of a family member | S 1108 | – Committee on Small Business and Entrepreneurship.
+3 | Death Tax Repeal Act would help family-owned companies currently faced with significant tax burdens following the death of a family member | S 1108 | Committee on Small Business and Entrepreneurship.
 Hearings held in Jan. |

-5 | Proposal to secure a permanent 20% deduction for qualified business income | Senate Main Street Tax Certainty Act of 2023 Companion House Bill HR 4721 | – NAFEM letter of support |
+4 | Proposal to secure a permanent 20% deduction for qualified business income | Senate Main Street Tax Certainty Act of 2023 Companion House Bill HR 4721 | NAFEM letter of support NAFEM Action Center letter |

-6 | DOC BIS proposed rule to revise the Section 232 exclusions process | 2023-18328 | – NAFEM comments – NAFEM also participated in comments by CAMMU and the NFTC TRC – Awaiting response |
+5 | DOC BIS proposed rule to revise the Section 232 exclusions process | 2023-18328 | NAFEM comments NAFEM also participated in comments by CAMMU and the NFTC TRC |

-7 | The Uyghur Forced Labor Disclosure Act would amend the Securities Act of 1934 to require disclosure of whether companies’ supply chains use forced Uyghur labor.
-In the meantime, the Department of Homeland Security is prioritizing reviews of aluminum, polyvinyl chloride and seafood sectors. | HR 4452 | – Uyghur Forced Labor Strategy |
+6 | The Uyghur Forced Labor Disclosure Act would amend the Securities Act of 1934 to require disclosure of whether companies’ supply chains use forced Uyghur labor.
+In the meantime, the Department of Homeland Security is prioritizing reviews of aluminum, polyvinyl chloride and seafood sectors. | HR 4452 | Uyghur Forced Labor Strategy |

-8 | American Workers and Trade Competitiveness Act would reauthorize/revise the Trade Adjustment Assistance Program. | HR 4276 | – Referred to Senate Committee on Finance |
+7 | American Workers and Trade Competitiveness Act would reauthorize/revise the Trade Adjustment Assistance Program. | HR 4276 | Referred to Senate Committee on Finance |

 Other items NAFEM is tracking